Crayon Shin-chan (TV series): Production and release

 The series aired on TV Asahi and its affiliates since April 13, 1992.
-The series was originally directed by Mitsuru Hongo from 1992 to 1996, and was replaced by Keiichi Hara from 1996 to 2004 and since 2004, the series is directed by Yuji Muto.
-The music for the series is composed by Toshiyuki Arakawa.
+The series was originally directed by Mitsuru Hongo from 1992 to 1996, and was replaced by Keiichi Hara from 1996 to 2004, Yuji Muto from 2004–2026 and Wataru Takahashi from 2026 onwards.
 The series was originally going to conclude in 1994 and have its time-slot replaced by a remake of Umeboshi Denka from the same studio.
 However, as the series became a huge hit in the ratings on TV Asahi, the network decided not to replace it, leading to said adaptation being scrapped with only a theatrical pilot film being completed and released.
-On August 22, 2018, TV Asahi announced that both Crayon Shin-chan and Doraemon would move from the 2003-2018 Friday night timeslot to the Saturday afternoon Anime Time block starting on October 5th of that year.
+On August 22, 2018, TV Asahi announced that both Crayon Shin-chan and Doraemon would move from the 2003–2018 Friday night timeslot to the Saturday afternoon Anime Time block starting on October 5 of that year.
 Following that, the show gained a major format revamp with episode rebroadcast segments being introduced with its audio re-recorded with the show's current voice cast and several edits.

 Casting

-From the show's debut until 2018, Akiko Yajima voiced the titular character until she stepped down from the role in 2016 citing difficultness to process with the voice of the character.
+From the show's debut until she stepped down in 2018, Akiko Yajima voiced the titular character Shinnosuke Nohara until she departed from the role due to difficulties of processing the voice of the character.
 She was replaced by Yumiko Kobayashi that same year.
-Toshiyuki Morikawa took over Hiroshi Nohara as his original voice actor stepped down from the role in 2016 due to health problems, preluding his death in 2020.
+Toshiyuki Morikawa took over Hiroshi Nohara as his original voice actor, Keiji Fujiwara, stepped down from the role in 2016 due to health problems, preluding his death in 2020.
 Miki Narahashi and Mari Mashiba had voiced Misae Nohara and Shiro respectively since the show's debut in 1992, Mashiba also voices Toru Kazama, a classmate at Shin's school and one of the members of the Kasukabe Defense Force.
 Since her debut in 1996, Satomi Kōrogi has been voicing Himawari Nohara.